BasedAnon/w-ai-fu_clean/README.md

 - If you encounter issues during installation, make sure Python 3.9 is installed and properly added to your PATH.
 - If the installation script cannot find Python 3.9, you may need to modify the INSTALL.bat file to point to your specific Python 3.9 installation path.
+- If you get errors related to PyAudio, follow the manual PyAudio installation instructions in step 5 above.

 ## Credits